theelous3/multipart/README.rst

 Here's the setup for our examples.

-Note: Our multipart body is split up in to *many* pieces.
+Note: Our multipart body is split up in to *many* pieces, in order to make it as difficult to parse as possible.
 Only on the fourth chunk can we actually produce a ``Part`` object.
 This is just to illustrate a worst case scenario stream :D

 .. code:: python